opencodeiiita/Donation-App/README.md

 - Single commit per pull request and name the commit as something meaningful, example: Adding <-your-name-> in students/mentors section.

 - Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern Fixes #<issue number> <commit message>
+Follow the pattern given in [PR_TEMPLATE.md](https://github.com/opencodeiiita/Donation-App/blob/master/PR_TEMPLATE.md)

 - Provide the link to live gh-pages from your forked repository or relevant screenshot for easier review.

-- Pull Request older than 3 days with no response from the contributor shall be marked closed.
+- Pull Request older than 2 days with no response from the contributor shall be marked closed.

 - Do not make PR which is not related to any issues.
 You can create an issue and solve it once we approve them.